-Veterans Day 2019 Facts: Each and Every Year, on November 11, United States of America honors its veterans.
-It’s somehow similar like Memorial Day holiday, which we celebrate in the month of may.
-Meanwhile, meaning of the Veterans Day holiday often gets confused with Memorial Day (Another day to honor those who served for the country).
-We’ve completed 101 years of the Veterans Day this year in 2019.
+Veterans Day 2020 Facts: Each and Every Year, on November 11, the United States of America honors its veterans.
+It’s somehow similar to the Memorial Day holiday, which we celebrate in the month of May.
+Meanwhile, the meaning of the Veterans Day holiday often gets confused with Memorial Day (Another day to honor those who served for the country).
+We’ve completed 101 years of Veterans Day this year in 2020.
 Veterans Day, formerly known as Armistice Day, was originally set as a U.S. legal holiday to honor the end of World War I, which officially took place on November 11, 1918.

 Talking about the History of Veterans Day and how it became an Official public holiday?
 According to theDepartment of Defence, November 11, 1918, was considered as the end of World War 1 and that day also called as Armistice Day.
 In 1938, Armistice Day became an official holiday set aside to honor the World War 1 veterans.